navaismo/Ender-3V3-SE-Gcode-Preview/README.md

 > 5. Turn On your printer.
 > 6. Wait for the update to finish - it needs ~10-15 seconds.
 > 7. Run a new Autolevel.
 >
 >For Octoprint:
 >
+> 1. Download the Latest Release plugin: navaismo/OctoPrint-E3v3seprintjobdetails
+> 2. Install it manually using the Plugin Manager.
+> 3. Follow the below section of Octoprint to configure it.
+>

+<br><br>

+## Hardware Version CR4NS200320C14(SMT32F401RET6)
+You can find the latest code [SMT32F401 branch](https://github.com/navaismo/Ender-3V3-SE/tree/SMT32F401)

+> [!TIP]
+>
+>First you need to flash creality firmware version 1.0.9. and the TFT files for the display.
+>If your printer is already in that version you can do it directly.
+>
+>From: [Latest Release of Printer's Firmware without Gcode Preview](https://github.com/navaismo/Ender-3V3-SE/releases) with the SMT32F401 tag on it, download the ZIP that fits your Octoprint configuration, recommended 150000 baud rate.
+>
+> or
+>From: [Latest Release of Printer's Firmware with Gcode Preview](https://github.com/navaismo/Ender-3V3-SE-Gcode-Preview/releases) with the SMT32F401 tag on it, download the ZIP that fits your Octoprint configuration, recommended 150000 baud rate.
+>
+>Unzip and:
+>
+> 1. Turn Off your printer.
+> 2. Format you SD to FAT32 recommended to use MiniTool Partition or Gparted.
+> 3. Create a folder called **"STM32F4_UPDATE"** in the root of the SD Card
+> 4. Rename the bin file to something random, i.E. “OC198B.bin” and copy to the SD inside the **SMT32F4_UPDATE** folder.
+> 5. Put the SD on your Printer SD-Card Reader(Not the LCD).
+> 6. Turn On your printer.
+> 7. Wait for the update to finish - it needs ~10-15 seconds.
+> 8. Run a new Autolevel.
+>
+>For Octoprint:
+>